leonlinsx/minimal-mistakes/_posts/2019-09-30-always-be-raising.md

 2. Chinese influencers are changing the way products are sold
 3. Raise your ambitions to be more successful

-**Newsletter admin**

-Replying to this does go directly to me, and feedback's always welcome!
-Unsubscribe link is at the bottom \[1\].

 **Tax not tariff**

 There is a common misconception that the US trade imbalance can be corrected with trade measures such as tariffs or exchange rates.
-Michael Pettis excels at using first principles to explain economics \[2\], and he disagrees, [recently writing about why taxing capital inflows would be better than imposing tariffs in addressing the US trade imbalance.](https://carnegieendowment.org/chinafinancialmarkets/79641 "Pettis")
+Michael Pettis, who excels at using first principles to explain economics \[1\], disagrees, [recently writing about why taxing capital inflows would be better than imposing tariffs in addressing the US trade imbalance.](https://carnegieendowment.org/chinafinancialmarkets/79641 "Pettis")

 > Some might think that imposing tariffs on imported goods is a more effective way to reduce U.S. trade deficits than levying duties on imported capital, but that’s the wrong approach.

 > If the recent Senate bill had been proposed in the nineteenth century—when trade finance dominated international capital flows—the proposal to tax capital inflows wouldn’t have made much sense.
 But today, \[...\] the global economy is overflowing with excess savings.
 The need to park these excess savings somewhere safe is what fuels global capital flows, in turn giving rise to trade imbalances.

-Recall that the capital account (money) and the current account (trade) always balance \[3\].
+Recall that the capital account (money) and the current account (trade) always balance \[2\].
 If the US gets $100 inflow of capital, somewhere down the line $100 of current account outflows happen, increasing the trade deficit (US importing more than it exports).
 Pettis' point is that the conventional focus on the trade account is misguided, since it is no longer the driving force, and is instead being driven by changes in the capital account.
 Even if you made big policy changes on the trade account, that still won't be enough as long as capital is flowing into the US.

 > capital inflows force the U.S. economy to adjust either by increasing unemployment or, more likely, by setting off conditions that cause fiscal or household debt to grow.
 Put another way, the United States doesn’t absorb foreign capital because the country has a low savings rate—the country’s savings rate is low because it has to absorb so much foreign capital.